rubocop-lts/rubocop-ruby3_0/README.md

 ## NewCops: enable

 You may not use this setting in your project yet.
-Upgrades to the latest Rubocop can include all kinds of changes, including removing support for the version of Ruby your project uses, or adding a cop that may not work with some of your syntax (e.g. [some use cases of 'module_function`](https://github.com/rubocop/rubocop/issues/5953#issuecomment-805921993)).
-Accepting new cops arriving in a new version of Rubocop can feel risky, especially when it doesn't follow SemVer.
+Upgrades to the latest RuboCop can include all kinds of changes, including removing support for the version of Ruby your project uses, or adding a cop that may not work with some of your syntax (e.g. [some use cases of 'module_function`](https://github.com/rubocop/rubocop/issues/5953#issuecomment-805921993)).
+Accepting new cops arriving in a new version of RuboCop can feel risky, especially when it doesn't follow SemVer.

 But this gem shoehorns rubocop into SemVer... so `NewCops` is now safe(r)!
 If you use a dependency greening tool like GitHub's `dependabot`, or the excellent alternatives [depfu](https://depfu.com/), and [`renovate`](https://www.whitesourcesoftware.com/free-developer-tools/renovate/), then you can see the effect of a minor / major version bumpin your CI Build!